nanoshort/nanoshort.github.io/_posts/2013-11-19-making-applications-icon-smaller-on-gnome-shells-top-panel.md

 So, after a lot of unsuccessful tentatives on changing *gnome-shell.css*, I realized that this setup is made with *javascript*, and not just *css*, and I decided to write this small tutorial.

-**Disclaimer**: the following procedures were made on version 3.10 of gnome-shell.
-I don't guarantee that it'll work in previous versions, neither in later versions, nor even in version 3.10, and I'm not responsible for possible damage to your system.
+<div class="message"><strong>Disclaimer</strong>: the following procedures were made on version 3.10 of gnome-shell.
+I don't guarantee that it'll work in previous versions, neither in later versions, nor even in version 3.10, and I'm not responsible for possible damage to your system.</div>

 The files you'll have to change are: